Rio Tinto autonomous trucks now hauling a quarter of Pilbara material

 Rio has also announced plans to have a network of driverless trains in Western Australia.
 In October, it completed its first long-haul journey with a completely autonomous locomotive.

-Getting to this point hasn’t not easy.
+Getting to this point hasn’t been easy.
 The actual commissioning of the autonomous trains project has been put off a few times, partly due to software problems.

 Delays with the implementation of autonomous iron ore trains hurt Rio Tinto’s output in 2016.
 The miner ended up producing 330 million tonnes, down from the original target of 350 million tonnes.